gabrielmaneru/Physics-System-Simulation/README.txt

 -Right click for camera control (Shift for speed) -Left click for selecting a body
-	-After selecting a body, click it to create an impulse at that point (Press shift for a slight impulse) -Press R for resetting the scene.
+	-After selecting a body, click it to create an impulse at that point (Press shift+click for a slight impulse) -Press R for resetting the scene.